poiw-org/Saffron-Wiki/docs/source-files.md

   ```
   The `alias` must be at position zero (0) and the `url` at position one (1).
 Neither of them cannot be empty.
 The `alias` is stored in the `extras` field of the article.
 The `wordpress` parser does not support multiple urls.
   See also: [Article contents](https://saffron.poiw.org/en/article)
+* `ignoreCertificates`: If a website has expired certificate and it is set to false, then it will throw parsing error.
 * `type`: Can be "html", "rss", "wordpress" and "custom".
 This field decides which parser to use.
 * `scrapeInterval`: The interval in milliseconds between the scraping jobs.
 * `retryInterval`: In case the first scraping fails, when to try again (in milliseconds).